ionic-team/capacitor/README.md

 ## Roadmap

-_Disclaimer_: Our roadmap is subject to change at any time and has no specific date guarantees
+_Disclaimer: Our roadmap is subject to change at any time and has no specific date guarantees_

 2018